Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/required/040_provider-metadata.en.md

 #### Category

 The publisher category is a machine readable classification of who you are.
 According to the [CSAF Standard](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#32181-document-property---publisher---category), the publisher categories allows the values "coordinator", "discoverer", "other", "translator", "user" or "vendor".
-As a user of BOMnipotent Server, you are most likely a "vendor", meaning a developer or maintainer of products or a service.
+As a user of BOMnipotent Server, you are most likely a "vendor", meaning a developer or retailer of products or a service.

 #### Issuing Authority

 This optional field can be used to clarify your connection to the hosted documents.
 Are you the developer and maintainer?
-Are you the retailer?
+Are you a retailer?
 The input is in free form.

 #### Contact Details